estuary/docs/concepts.rst

 ``materializationTargets`` define short, accessible names for target systems -- like SQL databases -- that can be materialized into.

+They encapsulate connection details and configuration of systems behind a memorable, authoritative name.
+See Materializations_ for more.

 tests
 -----

-In addition to data expectations carried by schemas, Flow catalogs can also define functional *contract tests* which verify the integrated end-to-end behaviors of one or more collections.
+Flow catalogs can also define functional *contract tests* which verify the integrated end-to-end behaviors of one or more collections.
 You'll see examples of these tests throughout this documentation.

-Tests are named and specified by the ``tests`` stanza, and are executed by the "flowctl test" command.
-A single test may have one or more steps, where each step is an ``ingest`` or a ``verify``.
+Tests are named and specified by the ``tests`` section, and are executed by the "flowctl test" command against a local instance of the Flow runtime.

-ingest:
+A single test may have one or more steps, where each is one of:

+**ingest**:

     Ingest the given document fixtures into the named collection.
     Documents are required to validate against the collection's schema.

     All of the documents written by an ingest are guaranteed to be processed before those of a following ingest.
 However, documents *within* an ingest are written in collection key order.
-And, if documents within an ingest span multiple logical partitions, they may be processed in *any* order.

-verify:
+**verify**:

-    Verify runs after all prior "ingest" steps have been fully processed, and then compare given document fixtures to the contents of a named collection.
+    Verify runs after all prior "ingest" steps have been fully processed, and then compares provided fixtures to the contents of a named collection.

     Comparisons are done using fully combined documents, as if the collection under test had been materialized.
 Notably this means there will be only one document for a given collection key, and documents always appear in collection key order.

-    Test fixture documents are *not* required to represent all properties appearing in actual documents, as this can get verbose.
-Only properties which are present in fixture documents are checked.
+    Test fixture documents are *not* required to have all properties appearing in actual documents, as this can get pretty verbose.
+    Only properties which are present in fixture documents are compared.

 Schemas
 *******